 - To keep the heads of white cultivars clean and cream-colored, tie or fasten inner leaves over the curd.
+This is called blanching.)
 Check occasionally for pests and yellowing and, in warmer climates, regularly sprinkle heads with water to keep cool and prevent browning.

 - Protect from garden pests like cabbage worms, root maggots and cabbage loopers by covering plants or collaring stalks with gardening fabric.

 - Consider using cloches and bell jars to protect early plantings seedlings from frost.